API Reference

 Changed in version 23.1.0: Added the base_dir argument

-Type handling#
+Type handling

 Argparse type handling for the TypeArgsMaker.

-typed_settings.cli_argparse.handle_datetime(type: type, default: Any | None | NoDefaultType, is_optional: bool) Dict[str, Any][source]#
+typed_settings.cli_argparse.handle_datetime(type: type, default: Any | None | NoDefaultType, is_optional: bool) dict[str, Any][source]

 Handle isoformatted datetimes.

-typed_settings.cli_argparse.handle_enum(type: Type[Enum], default: Any | None | NoDefaultType, is_optional: bool) Dict[str, Any][source]#
+typed_settings.cli_argparse.handle_enum(type: type[Enum], default: Any | None | NoDefaultType, is_optional: bool) dict[str, Any][source]

 Use choices as option type and use the enum value’s name as default.

-typed_settings.cli_argparse.handle_path(type: Type[Path], default: Any | None | NoDefaultType, is_optional: bool) Dict[str, Any][source]#
+typed_settings.cli_argparse.handle_path(type: type[Path], default: Any | None | NoDefaultType, is_optional: bool) dict[str, Any][source]

 Handle pathlib.Path and also use proper metavar.

-typed_settings.cli_argparse.DEFAULT_TYPES: Dict[type, TypeHandlerFunc] = {<class 'datetime.datetime'>: <function handle_datetime>, <class 'pathlib.Path'>: <function handle_path>, <enum 'Enum'>: <function handle_enum>}#
+typed_settings.cli_argparse.DEFAULT_TYPES: dict[type, TypeHandlerFunc] = {<class 'datetime.date'>: <function handle_date>, <class 'datetime.datetime'>: <function handle_datetime>, <class 'datetime.timedelta'>: <function handle_timedelta>, <class 'pathlib.Path'>: <function handle_path>, <enum 'Enum'>: <function handle_enum>}

 Default handlers for argparse option types.

-class typed_settings.cli_argparse.ArgparseHandler(extra_types: Dict[type, TypeHandlerFunc] | None = None)[source]#
+class typed_settings.cli_argparse.ArgparseHandler(extra_types: dict[type, TypeHandlerFunc] | None = None)[source]

 Implementation of the TypeHandler protocol for Click.